JoeCarlin/JoeCarlin/README.md

 Hi 👋 My name is Joe Carlin
 ===========================

 BS.
-In Computer Science and cybersecurity
+In Computer Science, Concentration in cybersecurity
 ----------------------------------------

 Student at the University of North Carolina Wilmington